altocodenl/cell/readme.md

 A bit blockish, but quite compact!
 There's a few things that are worth noting about the line representation above:

 - There is one line per single value.
-- The paths of multiple values go from left to right, for example: `users 1 name`, `users 1 age`.
+- The keys of multiple values go from left to right, for example: `users 1 name`, `users 1 age`.
 - The value is the rightmost element in each line.

 If you don't like the repetition of the above representation, you can use empty spaces to represent what you omit.
 This is the **abridged line format** for fourdata (or alf).